NKJEW/TrassGamesSite/_projects/gods_of_gravity.md

 #### Download from your mobile phone:
 1. Go to the [games store page](https://www.oculus.com/experiences/quest/3919415921458774/)
 2. Log in with your Oculus or Facebook account
-3. Press the “player later” button which will make the game appear in the app library within your headset
+3. Press the “play later” button which will make the game appear in the app library within your headset

 #### Or download from within the headset:
 1. Open the Oculus explorer or store